The House of Unrest

 The House of Unrest is a 1931 British mystery film directed by Leslie Howard Gordon and starring Dorothy Boyd, Malcolm Keen and Tom Helmore.
-It was made as a quota quickie at Cricklewood Studios.
+It was written by Gordon from his stage play of the same name, and was made as a quota quickie at Cricklewood Studios.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.